weaviate/weaviate-io/developers/weaviate/starter-guides/managing-resources.md

 ## Vector compression

-Vector compression reduces the size of each vector.
+Vector compression techniques reduce the size of vectors by quantizing them into a smaller representation.

 This can have the impact of reducing memory usage, or improving performance by reducing the amount of data that needs to be read from disk.
+The trade-off is that the resulting search quality may be lower.

 Weaviate supports the following vector compression methods: